ntwalker/GraphWOZ/README.md

 Please note:
 1) This is slow, because it does not currently use CUDA
 2) Each dialogue turn is saved as a separate graph in the "dialogues" folder
-3) Only mention nodes from the current turn are encoded in the graph, and no agent responses are included (all previous turn utterances are, however, included)

 # Entity-Linking